keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 - Tasks referenced by `KeptnApp` are defined in a [KeptnTaskDefinition](taskdefinition.md) resource.
-  `KeptnApp` identifies the task by the value of the `metadata.name` field and does not need to understand what runtime is used to define the task.
+  `KeptnApp` identifies the task by the value of the `metadata.name` field and does not need to understand what runner is used to define the task.

 ## Synopsis